EDCD/EDMarketConnector/PLUGINS.md

 - `data` is a dictionary containing the response from Frontier to a CAPI `/profile` request, augmented with two extra keys:
-    - `marketdata` - contains the CAPI data from the `/market` endpoint, if docked and the station has the commodites service.
+  - `marketdata` - contains the CAPI data from the `/market` endpoint, if docked and the station has the commodities service.
   - `shipdata` - contains the CAPI data from the `/shipyard` endpoint, if docked and the station has the shipyard service.
 - `is_beta` is a `bool` denoting if data came from a beta version of the game.

 #### Plugin-specific events